 Commuter Student FAQ

-The College enhances the experience of commuter students through resources, services, programs, and more.
+The University enhances the experience of commuter students through resources, services, programs, and more.
 Commuter students are an important asset to our campus.

 Here are some answers to commuter students’ frequently asked questions.